mariolariosfjr-lang/cpp.js/README.md

 # cpp.js
-This is a package that you can code C++ in JavaScript but its popular DO NOT USE HPPS AND H
+Note: This import of js is corrupted and no longer available but YOU CANNOT USE THIS IMPORT.